-Effortless mindfulness, also known as nondual mindfulness, is an ancient wisdom practice that integrates with contemporary neuroscience and psychology.
+Effortless Mindfulness (EM), also known as nondual mindfulness, is an ancient wisdom practice that integrates with contemporary neuroscience and psychology.
 It is an advanced, yet simple, next stage of mindfulness.
-Effortless mindfulness allows you to shift out of your small chattering mind and into an already awake compassionate mind – any time of the day.
+EM allows you to shift out of your small chattering mind and into an already awake compassionate mind – any time of the day.

 Effortless Mindfulness, also known as nondual mindfulness, is an advanced yet simple form of mindfulness that can be done with eyes open.
 It is a way of shifting your consciousness and opening to a profoundly calm and loving awareness that is already within and around you.
 “Effortless” does not mean that this mindfulness practice requires no effort.
 A short, initial effort is made, and then you discover an already existing awareness that is effortlessly compassionate and intuitively wise.